ZeissS/velrok.github.io/source/_posts/2013-07-13-clojure-ggetting-started.markdown

   "NO")
 ```

-The if macro takes three arguments: the first is the condition, secound is a
+The if macro takes three arguments: the first is the condition, second is a
 list that should be executed in the true case and the third is a list that should
 be executed in the else case.

 You probably noticed that if is not a function but a *macro*.
 Remember that Clojure code is data.
 Basically its converted to a bunch of
 lists.
-Now a macro is a programm that is like a hook into this system.
+Now a macro is a program that is like a hook into this system.
 When discovert during reading the content of if is send to the if macro, which
-is a programm that operates on the *code* you have written.
+is a program that operates on the *code* you have written.

 Optically you can't distinguish functions from macros, nor should you.
 Writting
 macros you can use all the same tools and functions that you norally have at